-At Rural Insurance, we define an unoccupied ‘private home’ as:
+At Caleb Roberts, we define an unoccupied ‘private home’ as:

 - A home without sufficient furniture for day to day living purposes;

-- A home sufficiently furnished for day to day living purposes but has not been lived in by you or a person you have authorised for more than 60 days.
+- A home sufficiently furnished for day to day living purposes, but has not been lived in by you or an authorised person for more than 60 days.

 When a policy is classed as unoccupied, the cover on houses is automatically restricted.
-This means covers such as theft, malicious damage and burst pipes are excluded unless you have a special agreement from the insurers to continue these covers.
+Meaning covers such as theft, malicious damage and burst pipes are excluded unless you have a special agreement with Caleb Roberts to continue these covers.

 Residential farm properties may be unoccupied because they are on the market, empty between tenants or the owner has gone into hospital long-term.
-For whatever reason, it’s important to inform your broker about any unoccupied properties on your farm as this may influence the level of cover under your Farm Combined insurance policy.
+For whatever reason, it’s important to inform Caleb Roberts about any unoccupied properties as this may influence the level of cover under your Farm Combined insurance policy.

-If a building is in a poor state, then you must tell your insurers to discuss covers as poor condition may invalidate the insurance.
+If a building is in a poor state, then you must discuss covers with your Caleb Roberts point of contact as poor condition may invalidate the insurance.

-Due to their nature, unoccupied properties are more susceptible to malicious damage and theft by trespassers.
-They often become vulnerable to:
+Due to their nature, unoccupied properties are more susceptible to damage and theft by trespassers such as;

 - Malicious damage.